 An investigation by Consumers Union (CU) -- the products testing group that publishes Consumer Reports -- found that five of the best-selling models tested emitted relatively high levels of ozone.

-and decrease lung function.
-It is a harmful gas resulting from car exhaust, gasoline vapors, and other pollutants.
+lung function.
+It is a harmful gas resulting from car exhaust, gasoline vapors, and other pollutants.and decrease

 "It is both misleading and irresponsible for an organization like Consumer Reports to suggest that there is any potential harmful effect from a product that tens of thousands of people have purchased and are using every day without adverse consequences," Sharper Image spokesman and general counsel E. Bob Wallach tells WebMD.